VaniaHM15/100Hires/README.md

 **Solution:** Skipped this step and continued with available tools.

 ## Final Result
-A repository with documented setup steps and resolved issues.
+A structured and documented setup process, including tools used, steps completed, and solutions to encountered issues.